 The community living near 10th and William had been sending their children to neighboring Catholic Schools but desired their own.
 In 1955, sufficient land and money had been obtained to build a new Catholic school.
 That school thrived until the 1980’s when changing demographics forced the schools southeast of downtown Omaha to work together.
 Initially, the students were spread out in buildings at Immaculate Conception, St. Patrick’s and St. Frances Cabrini.
 Later they were consolidated into the building at St. Frances Cabrini which was renamed All Saints in 1956.
 The consolidated school’s include: St. Philomena, St. Frances Cabrini, and Catholic Southeast.
 The project was sponsored by St. Peter’s, St. Ann’s, St Patrick’s, St. Joseph’s, Immaculate Conception and St. Frances Cabrini.
 As parish closures made support more difficult, the Archdiocese asked CUES to assume responsibility for the school in 2013.

 In 2016, St. Frances Cabrini Church purchased the Christ Child building across the street, to become the new Cabrini Parish Center.
 Beginning with the 2016 school year, our Pre-Kindergarten and Kindergarten classrooms moved in to the Cabrini Parish Center.

-If anyone was a member of the above schools, in addition to All Saints, we invite you to join one of our Alumni Facebook pages.
+If anyone was a member of the above schools, in addition to All Saints, we invite you to join our Alumni group.